NicolasKheirallah/My-M365Blog/content/blog/how-to-set-office-template-using-sharepoint.markdown

 Set-SPOOrgAssetsLibrary -LibraryUrl  $imgUrl -CdnType Private -OrgAssetType ImageDocumentLibrary
 ```

-So a bit of explaining about the PS code:
+So, a bit of explaining about the PS code:

-I'm using a mix of PnP and SPO as some feature avaible for one but not the other.
+I'm using a mix of PnP and SPO as some feature available for one but not the other.
 As we are just running this script once that shouldn't be a problem :)

- So what are we doing ?
+ So what are we doing?

 ```powershell
 New-PnPSite -Type TeamSite -Title "Assets" -Owner $adminUPN -alias "Assets"
 ```

 We are creating a new site called assets as this site will use used for all company assets, both office templates to photos etc. Reason for this is that it's better to have everything centralized as it becomes easier to manage for both the end user and the admin.

-Here we are getting the site url so we can use it to connect to it
+Here we are getting the site URL so we can use it to connect to it

 ```powershell
 $siteUrl = Get-PnPTenantSite | ?
 Title -eq "Assets"
 ```

-As we need some place to store our templates I'm creating a documentlibrary called Template, this is optional.
+As we need some place to store our templates, I'm creating a document library called Template, this is optional.
 You can use "Document" if you want :)

-I also create folders for the diffrent kind of assets, as we both want to store Office template aswell as organisational images.
+I also create folders for the different kind of assets, as we both want to store Office template as well as organizational images.

-After creating this I'm breaking the inheritence to the site and adding "**Everyone except external users**"
+After creating this I'm breaking the inheritance to the site and adding "**Everyone except external users**"

-Why?  because usually you just want communication to have access to this site but we still need everyone else accessing the files. :)
+Why?  because usually you just want communication to have access to this site, but we still need everyone else accessing the files. :)

 ```powershell
 $CreateTemplateDoc = New-PnPList -Title "Templates" -Template DocumentLibrary -OnQuickLaunch